brianmiller/SkyheimExtended/README.md

 SkyheimExtended simply intercepts the 'skyheim.SkheimMana.UpdateMana' method and injects custom code replacing Skyheim's original code.

 Features:
-  * Mana Regen and Max Mana scales with player level with configurable scaling factors.
+  * Mana Regen and Max Mana values scale with the player's Skyheim magic skill level with configurable scaling factors.
-  * Statically assign Mana regen and Max Mana values (instead of scaling)
+  * Statically assign Mana Regen and Max Mana values (instead of scaling)
-    *  Regen and Max scale factors can be set independently.
+    *  Regen and Max scale factors can be set independently
+    *  Regen and Max scale factors can be configured by skill.
+E.g.:
+      *  frostManaScaleFactor
+      *  frostRegenScaleFactor
+      *  fireManaScaleFactor
+      *  fireRegenScaleFactor
+      *  natureManaScaleFactor
+      *  natureRegenScaleFactor
+      *  holyManaScaleFactor
+      *  holyRegenScaleFactor

 <br><br>

 By default, SkyheimExtended is in scaling mode.
 Default scaling factors are set to:
-  * Mana Regen (regenScaleFactor): 1.25
+  * Mana Regen (regenScaleFactor): 1.35
-    * Formula is: playerLevel * regenScaleFactor + 3
+    * Formula is: skillLevel * <skillType>RegenScaleFactor + 3
-  * Max Mana (manaScaleFactor): 0.1
+  * Max Mana (manaScaleFactor): 0.05
-    * Formula is: playerLevel * manaScaleFactor + 100
+    * Formula is: skillLevel * <skillType>ManaScaleFactor + 100
 <br><br>

 If scaling is disabled (scaleWithLevel = false), then the "Static" values are used.
 SkyheimExtended sets these values to the following by default: